-This two-year master's program prepares students for a professional research career in life science.
+This two-year master's programme prepares students for a professional research career in life science.
 It has a strong focus on molecular techniques for disease therapies and diagnostic tools, coupled with substantial training in data analysis (bioinformatics and programming).
-The program is a unique collaboration between Karolinska Institutet, KTH Royal Institute of Technology and Stockholm University in the environment of Science for Life Laboratory, Stockholm.
+The programme is a unique collaboration between Karolinska Institutet, KTH Royal Institute of Technology and Stockholm University in the environment of Science for Life Laboratory, Stockholm.

 Molecular Techniques in Life Science at KTH

 Our understanding of biology at a molecular level has advanced dramatically in recent years, enabled by the rapid technological progress of molecular techniques used in all aspects of life science.
 This has led to the development of new therapies and diagnostic tools for the effective treatment of diseases, as well as novel insights into complex environmental phenomena.

 Students in the master’s programme in Molecular Techniques in Life Science will receive a comprehensive education in life science.
 The programme emphasises cutting-edge methods in bioinformatics analysis of molecular data, including learning how to programme, combined with state-of-the-art techniques used in modern "high throughput" molecular biology.

 The programme is delivered by a team of teachers who are internationally recognised researchers in their respective disciplines, so as to ensure a relevant curriculum at the research forefront.
 The courses give a solid education in a combination of molecular biology, biotechnology and medicine.
 There is a strong focus on high-throughput biology and data analysis, including programming, and the translation of biological findings from lab bench to patient bedside.
 The programme also develops skills and abilities essential to a professional career.
 These skills and abilities include oral and written presentation, teamwork, and how to make ethical and societal considerations about life science-related issues, all of which are important for the ability to lead projects in academia and industry.